Municipal Light Plant

 From March through July of 2018, residents can purchase advanced air-source and ground-source heat pumps and wood pellet heating systems from installers selected for their high quality work and competitive pricing.
 These clean heating and cooling technologies can greatly reduce your greenhouse gas emissions, reduce your energy costs, and improve the comfort of your home.

-Join us at any HeatSmart Launch Event to learn more, ask questions and meet the installers:
+Join us at our upcoming HeatSmart Event to learn more, ask questions and meet the installers!

 For more information about HeatSmart, or to sign up for program notices, visit HeatSmartCCL.org.